-The historic linear plan form has, however, been reinforced by the prevention of expansion by the river and its flood plain to the west (see Figure 15) and by the slope of the valley and, later, the railway, to the east.
+The historic linear plan form has, however, been reinforced by the prevention of expansion by the river to the west and by the slope of the valley and, later, the railway, to the east.
 The 20th century development to the south of the Conservation Area has continued the linear plan form, contributing significantly to its character.